 This is Plainfield, possessor of a unique and distinguished past.
 The homes of its people line the shaded streets, reflection 300 years of civilization in this fertile plain beneath the Blue Hills.

-The rich variety of Plainfield’s three-century collection of architecture is unrivaled along the eastern seaboard, with much of the wealth contained in the City of Plainfield’s six residential historic districts.
+The rich variety of Plainfield’s three-century collection of architecture is unrivaled along the eastern seaboard, with much of the wealth contained in the City of Plainfield’s nine residential historic districts.
 In 2012, This Old House Magazine named the Van Wyck Brooks Historic District one of the twelve Best Historic Districts in which to reside within the Mid-Atlantic Region.

 The Van Wyck Brooks National Register Historic District is the largest and most diverse of the six residential districts and captures within its twelve block radius the full span of the city’s and the nation’s growth.
 Many generations have lived upon this land, and their story is spread for us to read in the wood, brick, stone and shingle of their homes.
 Here, French chateaux hobnob with Tuscan villas.
 Modest shingle cottages rise beside a Queen Anne townhouse.
 Mansard and half-timber Tudor mansions share the block with their restored carriage houses.
 A Georgian colonial cedes a portion of its lot to the neighborhood’s first split level.
 Styles overlap, one upon another, with companionable, and unstudied charm.